CAST-genomics/haptools/docs/formats/genotypes.rst

 PLINK2 PGEN
 ~~~~~~~~~~~

-There is also experimental support for `PLINK2 PGEN <https://github.com/chrchang/plink-ng/blob/master/pgen_spec/pgen_spec.pdf>`_ files in some commands.
+There is also experimental support for `PLINK2 PGEN <https://github.com/chrchang/plink-ng/blob/master/pgen_spec/pgen_spec.pdf>`_ files (accomponied by PVAR and PSAM files) in some commands.
 These files can be loaded and created much more quickly than VCFs, so we highly recommend using them if you're working with large datasets.
 See the documentation for the :class:`GenotypesPLINK` class in :ref:`the API docs <api-data-genotypesplink>` for more information.

 If you run out memory when using PGEN files, consider reading/writing variants from the file in chunks via the ``--chunk-size`` parameter.